 … they would only consider one person: Steve Jobs.

 Jobs was busy running Apple, of course, which was just about to introduce the first iPod, the product that would transform the company.
 Doerr persuaded them to widen their net and introduced them to Eric Schmidt, then CEO of Novell.
 Schmidt became Google’s CEO in 2001.

 The nugget about Steve Jobs is from the latest Wired magazine, in a story about Larry Page retaking the reins as Google’s CEO.
 It is not yet online.
-The story is an excerpt from Levy’s upcoming book, “In the Plex: How Google Thinks, Works and Shapes Our Lives,” which is Amazon ($5.98).Related
+The story is an excerpt from Levy’s upcoming book, “In the Plex: How Google Thinks, Works and Shapes Our Lives,” which is available for pre-order on Amazon.Related